 The history of religion in America from colonial times to the present.
 Consideration is given to the major trends in each period of our national life, and the accompanying development in American religious life and thought.
-Not open to Juniors.

 Henry Second Semester 3 credits